zepedaj/soleil/docs/source/content/automatic_cli.rst

 Available variables
 ^^^^^^^^^^^^^^^^^^^^

-The |solex| script includes an experimental ``--show`` flag that skips object resolution and instead displays all the variables accessible from the root configutation:
+The |solex| script includes an experimental ``--show`` flag that skips object resolution and instead displays all the variables accessible from the root configuration:

 .. code-block:: bash